 1. Getting Back to Nature with Pretty Zen Philosophy

 Fresh & Pure is based on Pretty Zen Philosophy by Jules Aron.
 That encourages us to go green on our holistic self-treat rituals and find a deep sense of calm in our lives.
-The author jumps right into some main points of the skin’s functions as well as briefly explaining how the presence of toxins and harmful chemicals in cosmetics could be bad towards our skin and physical well-being.
+The author jumps right into some main points of the skin’s functions as well as briefly explains how the presence of toxins and harmful chemicals in cosmetics could be bad for our skin and physical well-being.
 As she puts it, “by returning to nature and simplifying our beauty routine, we can begin to make better choices.”

 Go further, in “Natural Beauty Apothecary,” readers will get to know arrays of natural extracts, base oils, and essential oils.
 These ingredients are very reputable and not elusive on the market.
 In tandem, the author kindly enumerates their properties.
 Besides, make sure that your kitchen is equipped with basic tools to blend, filter and contain concoctions.
 Readers are going to be adequately prepared without being lost in the heaps of information.